hps/heartland-magento2-module/README.md

 If you're still with us, you have decided that this sounds like something you want to be an early adopter.
 Remember you must SSH into your server as the web directory owner.

 #### Installation:
-Please review the updated [Magento 2.1.1 requirements](http://devdocs.magento.com/guides/v2.1/install-gde/system-requirements.html)
+Please review the updated [Magento 2.1.1 requirements](http://devdocs.magento.com/guides/v2.1/install-gde/system-requirements.html).
+It is critical that your installation meets all of these before continuing

 * While it was unclear if a WAMP stack was ever supported, Magento 2.1.1 now officially only supports a Linux x86-64 deployment.
 * While the documentation suggests that setting up a swap file if you have less than 2 GB, we found that there were failures during the basic Magento 2 installation when the server had less than 2 GB.